Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Experiments and Results

 \subsubsection{Short- to Mid-Ranged Forecasts}

 Useful weather forecasts (called `skillful' in meteorological terms) can be expected on lead times out to at most 14 days \citep{bauer2015quiet}.
 Afterwards, the chaotic nature of the planet's atmosphere prevents the determination of an accurate estimate of weather dynamics \citep{lorenz1963deterministic,palmer2014real}.
-We quantify and compare the forecast quality of the benchmarked DLWP models from 0-14 days via RMSE and ACC scores to assess how different models perform on lead times that are relevant for end users on a daily basis.
+We quantify and compare the forecast quality of the benchmarked DLWP models for lead times of 3, 5, and 7 days via RMSE and ACC scores to assess how different models perform on lead times that are relevant for end users on a daily basis.